-- You need to purchase excellent soil because its quality has a huge influence on the quality of your harvest.
+- You need to purchase excellent soil because its quality has a considerable influence on the quality of your harvest.

 - It isn’t always possible to recycle soil.

-- Monitoring soil pH is essential, and difficult to do (as you’ll find out in section #6).
+- Monitoring soil pH is essential and challenging to do (as you’ll find out in section #6).

 - Determining the right amount of nutrients also requires a lot of work (as you’ll see in section #3!)

-If you are a relatively new grower, it is best to choose a readymade system that comes with everything you need.
+If you are a new grower, it is best to choose a readymade system that comes with everything you need.
 Although there are several hydroponics methods, a Drip System is one of the most popular.
-This enables you to choose between a variety of growing media and is also an excellent option if you are growing on a large scale.
+This enables you to choose between a variety of growing media.
+It is also an excellent option if you are growing on a large scale.

-It involves the use of individual drippers that are added to the growing medium of each plant.
+It involves the use of individual drippers that you add to the growing medium of each plant.
 These drippers deliver equal amounts of oxygenated water nutrient solution to each plant.
 Any solution that doesn’t get absorbed by the plants gets drained into the reservoir and is pumped back through the dripper system.

 One of the big advantages of a Drip System is that you can enjoy several harvests per year when you grow your Bubba Kush indoors.